 People following a Mediterranean diet rich in olive oil have historically enjoyed overall good health at much higher rates than those who didn’t use olive oil; to ferret out the reasons for this, many studies have been done.

 Reviewing these conclusions from trials and studies will illustrate why extra virgin olive oil could be a wise choice in your diet.

-- Results from a randomized clinical trial with subjects consuming a diet high in extra virgin olive oil identified multiple beneficial effects on brain function.
-(18) Another study on mice indicated compounds in olive oil help dissolve amyloid plaques that accumulate inside brain cells, and are linked with Alzheimer’s disease.
-(19) Mice also navigated mazes more efficiently and showed signs of improved memory when fed olive oil.
+Another study on mice indicated compounds in olive oil help dissolve amyloid plaques that accumulate inside brain cells, and are linked with Alzheimer’s disease.
+(17) Mice also navigated mazes more efficiently and showed signs of improved memory when fed olive oil.
+(18)

+Olive oil also helps prevent metabolic disease.
+A diet rich in olive oil has been shown to cut the risk of developing type 2 diabetes by 40%.
+(19) Several studies confirmed positive effects on blood sugar levels, resulting in improved insulin sensitivity.
 (20)

-- A diet rich in olive oil has been shown to cut the risk of developing type 2 diabetes by 40%.
-(21) Several studies confirmed positive effects on blood sugar levels, resulting in improved insulin sensitivity.
+Olive oil won’t make you gain weight.
+When 7000 Spanish college students ate even more olive oil than usual over 2.5 years, the change in diet could not be correlated with weight gain.
+(21) Another study spanning 3 years with 187 adults showed increased antioxidant levels as well as a drop in weight.
 (22)

-- Eating olive oil isn’t likely to plump you up.
-When 7000 Spanish college students ate even more olive oil than usual over 2.5 years, the change in diet could not be correlated with weight gain.
-(23) Another study spanning 3 years with 187 adults showed increased antioxidant levels as well as a drop in weight.
-(24)

 Peripheral dietary factors may exert some influence on results in studies like these, but all conclusions were reached with subjects eating generous amounts of extra virgin olive oil.

 For centuries, the process for extracting oil from olives has remained reassuringly simple: ripe olives are pressed with mechanical force between stone surfaces, then the oil is separated from vegetable matter and fluids before bottling.